 Four legs or two, is there really a difference?
 Do our four legged companions have different nutritional needs?
 All beings rely on nutrition for their well-being, health and longevity.

-Most of these are imported so once you have deducted all the costs like VAt, import duty, courier fees and then discount the mark ups that each party makes, you are left with very little.
+Most of these are imported so once you have deducted all the costs like value-added tax (VAT), import duty, courier fees and then discount the mark ups that each party makes, you are left with very little.
 In fact, a bag that you thought was worth R340 is now worth only R43.
-Whilst you were happ feeding your labrador or Collier for R13 per day, you are now only getting R1,65 worth of ingredients.
-With such a restricing budget there is only one plac to shop and that is in China.
-They have wheat and corn fluten and soya meal in abundance.
+Whilst you were happy feeding your Labrador or Collier for R13 per day, you are now only getting R1,65 worth of ingredients.
+With such a restricting budget there is only one place to shop and that is in China.
+They have wheat and corn gluten and soya meal in abundance.
 These are all inferior and cheap forms of protein and yet they are commonly listed on your packet for pet food.

 Brewers rice is a filler that is commonly used in processed food and this is nothing more than the left-overs from the breweries.
 There is a world wide trend towards natural, organic and whole foods.
 Yet in the last 50 years the whole nutritional base of our animals has shifted to highly processed and chemically-laden foods, an abrupt change from a natural diet that lasted thousands of years.

-Vondi`s Holistic Pet Nutrition is a nutritional pet food that is nature, wholesome, contains real meat, veggies, olive oil and fresh herbs.
-Come visit us at 59 Regent Road, Sea Point tel: (021) 439 1784 www.vondis.co.za.
+Vondi’s Holistic Pet Care creates nutritional pet food that is nature, wholesome, contains real meat, veggies, olive oil and fresh herbs.